 Loan Periods & Fines

-The loan period for books and most other materials is two weeks.
-Items may be dropped off after hours by using the “Book Return” deposit boxes.
-Borrowed items may be renewed by calling the Library during open hours or logging into the Online Catalogue.
+The loan period for books and most other materials is three weeks at both branches.
+Items may be dropped off after hours by using the outdoor “Book Return” deposit boxes.
+Borrowed items may be renewed by email, calling the Library during open hours or logging into the Online Catalogue with an active membership number.

 The Library is Fines-free as of 2022, but borrowers must return items on loan or pay for replacement.